sam-goodwin/eventual/website/docs/guide/cli.md

 ### `events`

 The `events` command allows you to publish events to the service.
 You can pass the event ID as the `--event` flag and specify the event payload as a string or file with the `--payload` flag or `--payloadFile` flag.
-Alternatively, you can use the `<<<` operator and the cat command to pass the payload as a file.
+Alternatively, you can pipe STDIN with the `<<<` operator.

 Examples: